museums in berlin

 |

 Ahh, Berlin.
-This city, steeped in history and brimming with culture, has a vibe that’s both vibrant and sombre.
-It’s a melting pot of art, music and fashion and a place where the echoes of the past can be felt around every corner.
-To truly immerse yourself in the essence of Berlin, you have to explore its museums.
+The German capital, steeped in history and brimming with culture, has a vibe that’s both vibrant and sombre.
+It’s a melting pot of art, music and fashion and the echoes of the past can be felt around every corner.
+To truly immerse yourself in Berlin’s essence, you must explore its museums.

-It’s not a secret that I love visiting museums, so I was excited to explore all the amazing museums in Berlin.
-From the world-renowned to the niche and obscure.
+It’s not a secret that I love visiting museums, so I was excited to explore all the fantastic museums in Berlin, from the world-renowned to the niche and obscure.
 No matter what you’re into, Berlin has something for you.
 Here is a list of my top 15 museums you can’t miss during your visit to Berlin.

 Affiliate DisclosureThis post contains affiliate links.
 If you make a purchase through these links, I may earn a commission.
 This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.